A05annex/SwervePathPlanning/README.md

 ### Path Description Format

-The path is saves aa a list of control points:
+The path is saved as a list of control points:
 - **<tt>"title"</tt>**: (optional, string) A title or name for the path, primarily used as file documentation to refresh you on the path this file represents.
 - **<tt>"description"</tt>**: (optional, string) A more verbose description if the path, again primarily used as file